 KBLab enables researchers to engage in large-scale analysis of KB’s collections.
 We also develop language models and work with artificial intelligence.

-KBLab is a research infrastructure for digital humanities and social science.
+KBLab is a national research infrastructure for digital humanities and social science.
 Through the lab we provide access to KB’s collections in structured and quantative form.
 This makes it possible for researchers both to seek new answers and pose new questions in their research.

 The lab is also a forum for play and innovation.
 We design and make models to analyse the library’s vast collections of text and audio-visual materials in new ways.
 We test the potential for artificial intelligence to be used within the library, and we co-operate with a range of actors nationally and internationally in doing so.